benjreinhart/bencode-js/README.markdown

 # Bencode-js

-Solution for implmenting the encoding and decoding of the Bencode format.
+JavaScript solution for implmenting the encoding and decoding of the Bencode format.

 * [BitTorrent Specification](http://wiki.theory.org/BitTorrentSpecification)
 * [Bencode](http://en.wikipedia.org/wiki/Bencode)

+Works in browser and CommonJS environment.

 This repo is implemented in a Ruby environment, for easy Jasmine testing integration.